rmasp98/json-review/README.md

 * Search
   * regex based search
   * query based search
-  * intelligent search
+  * expression search
     * allow user to define fields around match to retain e.g. names/ids
     * find extra information from children or parents of match
     * combine results in various ways (union, intersection, conditional, etc.)
-  * User will be able to find or filter with the search
+  * User will be able to find or filter with each search
 * Query without GUI
   * define which queries to run
-  * option for just passing a regex or intelligent search
+  * option for just passing a regex or expression search
 * Save
   * Basic just output JSON of search
   * Create VulnXML issues (would have to be with queries)
   * Save config gained from kubectl command

-## TODO
-* Create a predefined querylist
-* kubectl pull of config
-* Create and save query
-* query without GUI
-* Save vulnXML